• Categories

 Canada

 Leslie Hossack’s photographs have been exhibited across Canada from Vancouver to Newfoundland and in the United States.
-Focusing on the conflicted environment of the mid-20th century, Hossack has completed major studies of historic locations in Vancouver, Paris, Berlin, Jerusalem, Moscow, Kosovo, London, Normandy, Vienna, The Channel Islands, Rome, Copenhagen, Edinburgh and Glasgow.
+Focusing on the conflicted environment of the mid-20th century, Hossack has completed major studies of historic locations in Vancouver, Paris, Berlin, Jerusalem, Moscow, Kosovo, London, Normandy, Vienna, The Channel Islands, Rome, Edinburgh, Glasgow and Copenhagen.
 Articles about Hossack have appeared in publications in Canada, the US and the UK.
-Her work is held in private collections at home and abroad, and in public collections including: Library and Archives Canada; Canadian War Museum; Diefenbunker: Canada’s Cold War Museum; Diefenbunker: Canada’s Cold War Museum; Nikkei National Museum; City of Vancouver; National Churchill Library and Center, Washington DC; and Sigmund Freud Museum, Vienna.
+Her work is held in private collections at home and abroad, and in public collections including: the National Gallery of Canada Library; Library and Archives Canada; the Canadian War Museum; Global Affairs, Canada; the Diefenbunker: Canada’s Cold War Museum; the Nikkei National Museum; the City of Vancouver; the National Churchill Library and Center, Washington DC; the Center for Creative Photography, Tucson AZ; the Sigmund Freud Museum, Vienna and the Churchill Archives Centre, Churchill College, Cambridge UK.

 Continue reading